AdobeDocs/app-builder/src/pages/guides/runtime_guides/using_packages.md

 ...
 ```

-If you list your packages again, the package you made private will be listed as such:
+Listing your packages again will show the package you made private this way:

 ```
 packages